 Bronson “Arrow Jr.” No.4400 Reel

 The No.4400 “Arrow Jr.”, the single-action version of the “Arrow” model above, first showed up in Bronson’s 1935 catalog.
 They were cheaply made for the younger person in mind, with all pressed-metal construction, thinly plated, painted grips and selling for 21 cents each in 1935 Depression-mired America.
 They are known with both single and double handle grips.
 They were unmarked, but the box that housed them was.
 So many different companies, including the Japanese, made an identical reel, so without the box it can be almost impossible to tell them apart.
 The “Arrow Jr.” was last offered in Bronson’s 1959 catalog, commanding a hefty $1.25 each.
-The reel, the 1940 catalog listing and the original box can be seen below.
+An early and later example, both with original box, can be seen below.

 Bronson “Biltwell” No.200 Level-Wind Reel